daasampa/Classification_models_Scala_Routine/README.md

 ######  **_Considerations_**:
 ###### 1. Without an acceptable theoretical background of all the methods this API will suffer a substantial loss.
 The web is plenty of references I encourage you to seek those that better fits your way to understand these topics.
-###### 2. The current way to access Spark is through **_SFTP_** connection. **MobaXterm** is an alternative to doing so, but it has no support, indeed, is has IT restrictions, however, it's our only tool.
+###### 2. The current way to access Spark is through **_SFTP_** connection. **MobaXterm** is an alternative to doing so.
+However, it has no support, indeed, is has IT restrictions.
-###### 3. The source codes in this repository can not be executed inside the GitHub platform.
+###### 3. Source codes in this repository can not be executed inside the GitHub platform.
-###### 4. The updates published here are for the good of the version control.
-The new versions themselves don't migrate directly to the Landing Zone.
-The user has to copy these new versions into the node using e.g. WinSPC or FileZilla.
+###### 4. Updates published here are for the good of the version control.
+The new versions themselves don't migrate directly to the Landing Zone (LZ).
+The user has to copy these new versions into the node using, e.g., WinSPC or FileZilla.